 If you are or will become a Verizon unlimited wireless customer, you will be able to get Discovery Plus for free for a much longer period.
 New and current subscribers to Verizon’s Play More Unlimited and Get More Unlimited plans can get 12 months of the ad-free version of Discovery Plus (an $83.88 value).
 Verizon’s Start Unlimited and Do More Unlimited subscribers will get six months of ad-free Discovery Plus access (a $41.94 value).

-In addition, subscribers to Verizon’s 5G Home Internet or to its Fios Gigabit wired internet service can claim a free ad-free year of Discovery Plus.
+In addition, subscribers to Verizon’s 5G Home Internet or its Fios Gigabit wired internet service can claim a free, ad-free year of Discovery Plus.

 What devices does Discovery Plus support?

-Unlike the launches of some recent major streaming services like HBO Max and Peacock, Discovery Plus is available on nearly all the major streaming platforms from the start.
+Unlike the launches of some recent major streaming services like HBO Max and Peacock, Discovery Plus has been available on nearly all the major streaming platforms from the start.
 Here’s a look at what devices and platforms are currently supported.

 - Android (smartphones and tablets)